SaaS Technology Stack That You Should Pay Attention To in 2024

 Netflix Stack

 Netflix’s technology stack is designed for high scalability and efficient content delivery.
-It utilizes microservices architecture, AWS for cloud services, and a custom content delivery network (CDN) to handle large-scale data transactions and deliver content quickly.
+It utilizes microservice software architecture, AWS for cloud services, and a custom content delivery network (CDN) to handle large-scale data transactions and deliver content quickly.
 Netflix also employs machine learning algorithms for personalized recommendations, enhancing user experience.

 Google Docs Stack

 Google Docs is built on a tech stack that supports real-time collaboration and document editing.
 It uses Google’s own infrastructure, including front-end technologies such as Angular and backend services powered by Google Cloud Platform (GCP).
-This stack ensures smooth, synchronous collaboration and integration with other Google Workspace tools, making it a robust solution for various front-end side and backend requirements..
+The stack reflects backend trends, ensuring smooth, synchronous collaboration and integration with other Google Workspace tools, making it a robust solution for various front-end side and backend requirements.

 Trello Stack